Carp Vips are promoted to master before firewall filter load

 If you need the full log file I can send via email...

-#5 Updated by Michele Di Maria about 9 years ago
+#5 Updated by Michele Di Maria over 9 years ago

 I caught it, the master firewall started to work after this log line: